 Thanks to some high-profile celebrity endorsements, interest then switched to so-called “compounded bioidentical hormones,” from plant rather than equine sources—which were said to work the same, without carrying the same risks.
 But, what does the science say?

-In my 4-min. video Plant-Based Bioidentical Hormones, I note there’s been several new reviews on the subject from the American College of OB/GYNs, Mayo Clinic, and the editors-in-chief of the journal of the International Menopause Society.
-They all concluded that bio-identical hormones—being bio-identical!—carried the same risks, benefits, and side effects, which we now know is not a good thing.
-Even worse, when the FDA actually analyzed bio-identical hormone batches to see if the contents matched the label, nearly a third failed the analysis.
+In my 4-minute video, Plant-Based Bioidentical Hormones, I note there’ve been several new reviews on the subject from the American College of OB/GYNs, the Mayo Clinic, and the editors-in-chief of the Journal of the International Menopause Society.
+They all concluded that bioidentical hormones—being bio-identical!—carried the same risks, benefits, and side effects—which we now know is not a good thing.
+Even worse, when the FDA actually analyzed bioidentical hormone batches to see if the contents matched the label, nearly a third failed the analysis.
 Even in the same bottle, the dose of hormones could be all over the place.

 Another way to rid oneself of excess estrogen is in the way nature intended.
 See my video: Relieving Yourself of Excess Estrogen.

 For other ways to decrease breast cancer risk, see: